hitz-zentroa/This-is-not-a-Dataset/README.md

 ### Scorer Result Interpretation
 The scorer will output the following metrics.
 See the [results/](results/) folder for an example of the output of the scorer.
 - **all_affirmations**: Accuracy of the model in affirmative sentences
-- **all_negations**: Accuracy of the model in negated sentences
+- **all_negations**: Accuracy of the model in negative sentences
 - **all**: (Overall) Accuracy of the model in all sentences
 - **input_affirmation**: Accuracy of the model in affirmative sentences without distractors
-- **input_negation**: Accuracy of the model in negated sentences without distractors
+- **input_negation**: Accuracy of the model in negative sentences without distractors
 - **distractor_affirmation**: Accuracy of the model in affirmative sentences with distractors
-- **distractor_negation**: Accuracy of the model in negated sentences with distractors
+- **distractor_negation**: Accuracy of the model in negative sentences with distractors
-- **Negation_analysis**: Fine-grained analysis of the model in negated sentences (verbal, analytic, clausal, non_verbal, synthetic, subclausal negation types)
+- **Negation_analysis**: Fine-grained analysis of the model in negative sentences (verbal, analytic, clausal, non_verbal, synthetic, subclausal negation types)
+- **coherence_scores**: Coherence scores of the predictions. `Affirmation-Negation_Input` refers to the coherence between the affirmative and negative sentences without distractor.
+Similarly `Affirmation-Negation_Distractor` refers to the coherence between the affirmative and negative sentences with distractor.
+Read the paper for more information about the Coherence metric.
 - **Synonymy1, Hypernymy, Part...**: Fine-grained analysis of the model in each pattern